LenShustek/Eudora_fix_mbx/README.txt

    Eudora_fix_mbx  Archive.fol\In2008

 If the mailbox name contains embedded blanks, enclose it in quotes.

 If the mailbox name ends with ".mbx", it is removed.
 That allows the program to be run by dragging and dropping the mailbox file onto the program's icon.
 The downside of doing that is that the status report at the end will disaappear before you can read it.
-  (But the fix_mbx batch file recommended in instructions.txt helps with that.)
+The "fix_mbx" batch file recommended in instructions.txt helps with that, and it makes backup files, so try drag-and-dropping onto the batch file's icon instead.

 The translations.txt file is expected to be in the current directory.

+A status report about what changes were made is appended to the file Eudora_fix_mbx.log, unless you have specified "options nologging".

-I don't guarantee this will work well for you, so keep a backup of the mailbox and TOC files in case you don't like what it did!
+I don't guarantee this will work well for you, so be sure to keep backups of the MBX and TOC files in case you don't like what it did!

-Len Shustek, September 2021
+Len Shustek, September/October 2021